callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

                            - <b>6.14% geos::geom::CoordinateSequence::operator[]</b>
 </pre>

-A look at the machine code for the particularly costly `geos::geom::Coordinate::distance` functions shows the compiler is unable to vectorize the computations.
-The costliest instructions are the non-vectorized double precision floating-point instructions (`movsd`, `addsd`, etc.):
+A look at the machine code for the particularly costly `geos::geom::Coordinate::distance` function shows that the compiler is unable to vectorize the computations.
+The costliest instructions are the non-vectorized double precision floating-point instructions (`movsd`, `addsd`, ...):

 <pre class="assembly">
 geos::geom::Coordinate::distance()